dutchpsycho/Syscall-Proxy/README.md

 <br>

 ## Disclaimer
-I am not responsible for anything done with this code.
+We am not responsible for anything done with this code.
 It is provided under public domain and is free-use, what users do with this falls under their personal obligations.
 I do not condone unethical use of this project, you are liable for your own actions.